-With that being said juicing oranges in blender is healthy than juicing in a citrus juicer.
-Since I use both I can tell if you follow below method, you can add a lot of fibre and enjoy and pulpy juice.
-Because we are blending some fibres too!
+With that being said juicing oranges in a blender is healthy than juicing in a citrus juicer.
+Since I use both I can tell if you follow the below method, you can add a lot of fiber and enjoy and pulpy juice.
+Because we are blending some fibers too!
 The process is so easy.

 Peeling: Start Making juice by peeling oranges.
 Try to remove as much white part as who you can.
-The white part are bitter.
+The white part is bitter.

 Slicing and Pitting

 - Remove the seeds from the sides.
-Most are already removed with centre but some would easily visible in the sides.
+Most are already removed from the center but some would easily be visible in the sides.
 Place the side in the blender.

-- Then squeeze the centers of oranges between both palms to remove the juice.
-(Or alternatively, you can place all centers in a muslin cloth and squeeze the separate juice from the center.)
+- Then squeeze the centers of the oranges between both palms to remove the juice.
+(Alternatively, you can place all centers in a muslin cloth and squeeze the separate juice from the center.)
 Add this juice also to the blender.